carpedm20/visual-analogy-tensorflow/README.md

     $ ./download.sh

-To train a model with `sprite` (2d game character) dataset:
+To train a model with `shape` dataset:

-    $ python main.py --dataset sprite --is_train True
+    $ python main.py --dataset shape --is_train True

-To test a model with `sprite` dataset:
+To test a model with `shape` dataset:

-    $ python main.py --dataset sprite
+    $ python main.py --dataset shape

 (in progress)